MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/configure-firewalls.md

 <!---See Cosmos' RE: Firewall Endpoints for AAD App Registration mail for topic structure.
 1 A polished-up version of my response to Matt in the attached thread, showing URLs and IP service tags we need.
 2 See OneNote direction from Cosmos on adding link to related Overview topic.
+Point to Networking configuration section of resource.
-2 See OneNote Jason's input on need to align enterprise firewall with Defender firewall ports for same access to updates.
-Step 5 to add to Cosmos' other 4 JSON steps.--->
+3 See OneNote Jason's input on need to align enterprise firewall with Defender firewall ports for same access to updates.
+Step 5 to add to Cosmos' other 4 JSON steps.
+4 Update intro to mention why it's important to also update external firewall allow lists to match those of WDF.--->

 ## Connectivity requirements
 Azure Stack HCI needs to periodically connect to the Azure public cloud.
 The connectivity requirements are far from unrestricted internet access.
 Access is limited to only: